IC 1101: Size

 IC 1101 is considered a large galaxy characterized by an extensive, diffuse halo.
 This is the intracluster light, or ICL, free-flying stars that are not bound to any galaxy.
 This ubiquitous mass of stars within galaxy clusters are usually more concentrated around the brightest cluster galaxies, such as IC 1101, however.
 Photometrically, the ICL is indistinguishable from the brightest cluster galaxy, but it can be distinguished kinematically.

 During the early 2000s, weak-lensing estimates for Abell 2029 were taken, indicating the distribution of the mass throughout the cluster and galaxy.

 Defining the size of a galaxy varies according to the method used in the astronomical literature.
 Photographic plates of blue light from the galaxy (sampling stars excluding the diffuse halo) yield an effective radius (the radius within which half the light is emitted) of 65 ± 12 kpc based on an earlier distance measurement.
 The galaxy has a very large halo of much lower intensity "diffuse light" extending to a radius of 600 kpc.
 The authors of the study identifying the halo conclude that IC 1101 is "possibly one of the largest and most luminous galaxies in the universe".
 This view has been stated in several other papers as well, but this figure was based on an earlier assumed distance of 262 Mpc.

-More recent measurements, using the 25.0 magnitude/arcsec^{2} standard (commonly known as D_{25}, a method recommended by R.O.
-Redman in 1936) (Note: Date mistakenly stated as 1963.) has been utilized by the RC3 in the B-band, with a measured major axis (log 2a+1) of 1.08 (equivalent to 72.10 arcseconds), translating to a diameter of 123.65 kpc.
-Another calculation by the Two Micron All-Sky Survey using the "total" aperture at the K-band yields a much larger size of 169.61 kpc.
-Both measurements are based on the currently-accepted distance to IC 1101.
-This would make it one of the largest and most luminous galaxies known, though there are other galaxies with larger isophotal diameter measurements (such as NGC 623, Abell 1413 BCG, and ESO 306-17).
+A more recent measurement, using the 30 magnitude/arcsec^{2} standard utilizing the ultra-deep G- and R- band imaging from the Isaac Newton Telescope's Wide Field Camera, has yielded a diameter of 520 kiloparsecs, or about 1.7 million light-years.
+This would make it one of the largest and most luminous galaxies known, though there are other galaxies with larger isophotal diameter measurements (such as ESO 383-76 and LEDA 2222102).